wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Configure the SSID (Service Set Identifier, the name of the wireless network created by the AP, up to 32 characters long): it is best to choose a meaningful name.
+-   Configure the SSID (Service Set Identifier, the name of the wireless network created by the AP, up to 32 characters long): it is best to choose a meaningful name.
 Remember that “security through obfuscation is not real security”, so a hidden or fake/random SSID does not add much security to your network.

--   •Configure the wireless channel, according to the local regulations and the result of the site survey.
+-   Configure the wireless channel, according to the local regulations and the result of the site survey.

--   •Do not use a channel that is already occupied by another AP or other sources of RF power.
+-   Do not use a channel that is already occupied by another AP or other sources of RF power.
 You should already have planned the channel in advance, during the design phase.
 The choice of the best channel is sometimes a hard task, and you may need to perform a site